Inbound marketing represents a fundamental shift in outbound marketing tactics.

 So as an inbound sales person, you can focus on attracting new leads to grow your sales pipeline, engaging with people who are ready for a sales conversion, and delighting them with specific solutions to their challenges.

-The best part – all that content is reuseable.
+The best part – all that content is reusable.
 In fact, it never goes away and can always sell for you.

 B2B Inbound Marketing For Small B2B Companies